Ground state degeneracy of non-Abelian topological phases from coupled wires: Non-Abelian topological order in two dimensions

-In order to compute commutators of these string operators with the Hamiltonian \eqref{eq2Dcase: su(2)_{2} backscattering} and with each other, we need to establish the algebra of the primary operators \eqref{eq: spin-1/2 primary} and \eqref{eq: spin-1 primary}.
+In order to compute commutators of the string operators that we seek with the Hamiltonian \eqref{eq2Dcase: su(2)_{2} backscattering} and with each other, we need to establish the algebra of the primary operators \eqref{eq: spin-1/2 primary} and \eqref{eq: spin-1 primary}.
 We can obtain this by considering the $u(1)^{\,}_{2}$ and $\mathbb{Z}^{\,}_{2}$ sectors separately.
-The algebra of the $u(1)^{\,}_{2}$ vertex operators is obtained directly from Eq.~\eqref{eq: def chiral parafermion and boson rep su(2)k d}.
-The algebra of operators in the $\mathbbm Z^{\,}_{2}$ sector is determined as follows.
-For any pair of wires $y$ and $y'$, we posit the OPEs (using the complex coordinates $v\equiv t+\mathrm{i}\, z$ and $v^{\prime}\equiv t^{\prime}+\mathrm{i}\, z^{\prime}$)
+The algebra of the $u(1)^{\,}_{2}$ vertex operators is obtained directly from Eq.~\eqref{eq: 2D equal time algebra d}.
+The algebra of operators in the $\mathbbm Z^{\,}_{2}$ sector is determined by considering their monodromy in the complex plane, see Fig.~\ref{fig: monodromy}.

-Determining the equal-time algebra of the twist fields and the Majorana fields requires one to restrict the above OPE to the real line in the complex plane.
-Because of the symmetry condition (\ref{eq2Dcase: Z_{2} psi sigma OPE d}) on the structure constants, exchanging the order of the fields $\widehat{\psi}^{\,}_{\mathrm{L},y}(v)$ and $\widehat{\sigma}^{\,}_{\mathrm{L},y^{\prime}}(v^{\prime})$ on the left-hand side of Eqs.\ (\ref{eq2Dcase: Z_{2} psi sigma OPE a}), say, is equivalent to exchanging $v$ and $v^{\prime}$.
-However, when we restrict the OPE to equal times, information about the handedness of this exchange is lost, see Fig.\ \ref{fig: monodromy}.
-We therefore adopt the following convention for their equal-time operator algebra in two-dimensional Minkowski space.
-We make the choice

-for any pair of wires $y$ and $y'$ and for any $z\neq z'$.
-The appearance of the phase $\pi/2$ is fixed by the OPE \eqref{eq2Dcase: Z_{2} psi sigma OPE a} and \eqref{eq2Dcase: Z_{2} psi sigma OPE b} and the sign $\mathrm{sgn}(z-z^{\prime})$ is used to keep track of the handedness of the exchange.
-This choice of sign convention for the phase $\pi/2$ is equivalent to a choice of analytic continuation into the complex plane in order to regularize the equal-time exchange of the two operators.